 - News and current affairs can usually be readily identified as such, taking into account the topic(s) being discussed, and what audiences would reasonably expect to be news and current affairs.
-News and current affairs programmes may still contain and can reasonably be expected to contain opinion and analysis (for example, from political editors). - Factual programmes are non-fiction programmes which contain information audiences might reasonably expect to be authoritative or truthful, such as documentaries.
+News and current affairs programmes may still contain and can reasonably be expected to contain opinion and analysis (for example, from political editors). - Factual programmes are non-fiction programmes which contain information audiences might reasonably expect to be authoritative or truthful, such as documentaries, which are presented as being neutral and trustworthy.
+It is recognised that broadcasters cannot fact check statements or comments made in documentaries over which they have little, or no, editorial control.
+In these cases the source of material broadcast (eg., if they are a reputable organisation or an authoritative expert) will be important in determining complaints.